dinoosauro/podcast-downloader/README.md

 ### Downloader settings:

+- The output download folder;
+- If you want to save a JSON file with all the metadata fetched of the downloaded episodes;
 - The number of concurrent downloads (how many downloads can happen at the same time);
 - If you want to save the XML file in the PodcastDownloader directory;